downingbots/ALSET/README.md

  When done enough runs, run NN training for the TT_NN, TT_FUNC, TT_DQN apps.
 Gather more data if necessary.

+## WHAT'S NEXT

+The key infrastructure is working.
+There's many directions that we can go from here.
+Each of the following aren't very hard for me to implement on top of the existing infrastructure.
+If you are interested in any of these (or other suggestions), contact me via my downingbots gmail:
+ - Define single-level NN that provide specific named functionality (line following, stay-on-table).
+Currently possible with some file-copying of NN or training data in the current code.
+The idea is to expose this functionality.
+ - Allow simple linking together of the functional NN to define an app.
+Currently, this functionality is available via straight-forward coding of a TT_FUNC-like application.
+The idea is to replace an hour's worth of coding with some declarative or graphical approach.
+ - Associate Fiducials with the NN functionalities.
+When the fiducial is seen, launch a new functional NN.
+ - Generalize to other analogous "platforms" like a bulldozer, an excavator, a dump truck, etc.
+ - Generalize to more dissimilar platforms like a hexipod that I've previously competed at the April 2018 Robogames tabletop and obstacle challenges.
+ - Experiment with multiple robots working together on tasks.
+   - Example: excavator fills up a dump truck from gravel in a pit.
+The dump truck drives around and fills up the same pit on the other side then drives back again for the next refill.
+   - Example: one armed robot picks up cubes and dumps them in a box.
+Another armed robot picks cubes from a box and dumps them someplace on the ground.

 ## REINFORCEMENT LEARNING ON REAL ROBOTS: Lessons Learned